decentralized-identity/interoperability/agenda.md

 #### Documentation.md tour (5min)

 <details>
-<summary> Orie - tour of explainer.md and other work to date/ongoing inheritance (10min - confirmed)
+<summary> Orie - tour of explainer.md and other work to date/ongoing inheritance (30min - got lively)
 </summary>

 * Sam Curren: tests can be gamed and used as a hammer if they're imposed unilaterally